← Back to Blog

 4. Experiment with segment counts Low segment counts (3–6) produce bold, dramatic patterns.
 Higher counts (12–16) create intricate, mandala-like designs.
 Try both.

-5. Use the live camera mode Move your camera slowly over a patterned surface like tiles, fabric, leaves etc. for a mesmerizing live kaleidoscope experience.
+5. Use the live camera mode Move your camera slowly over a patterned surface like tiles, fabric, leaves etc. for a mesmerizing live kaleidoscope experience — see how kaleidoscope camera mode works for full details.